 (for an average home)

-Cost to replace siding may vary depending on the state or city.
+Cost to replace siding varies greatly by region.
 Get free estimates from siding contractors in your city.